-Because the project director's involvement is critical to the project's success, the replacement of the project director or co-director or a substantial reduction in their level of effort requires prior written approval from NEH.
-The institutional grant administrator must promptly request project director changes to NEH by submitting a participant change request and résumé via eGMS Reach.
-The project director cannot also serve as the institutional grant administrator.
+Because the PD's involvement is critical to the project's success, the replacement of the PD or codirector or a substantial reduction in their level of effort requires prior written approval from NEH.
+The IGA must promptly request PD changes by submitting a participant change request and résumé via eGMS Reach.